QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

-We also include a benchmark indicating computational requirements of individual proposed tuning steps.
-The build times reported in Table~\ref{tbl:qcba} were computed as an average of classifier learning time for 220 models (10 folds for each of the 22 datasets).
-In addition to the absolute run time, which can be volatile across software and hardware platforms, we include the relative execution time with the CBA baseline being assigned a score of 1.0.
-The CBA baseline includes the discovery of candidate association rules, the data coverage pruning and the default rule pruning.
-It should be noted that the implementation of the tuning steps was not optimized for speed, therefore we expect that substantial cuts in run time could be achieved if the implementation is performance-optimized.
+We also include a benchmark indicating the computational requirements of the individual proposed postprocessing steps.
+The learning times reported in Table~\ref{tbl:qcba} are computed as an average of classifier learning time for 220 models (10 folds for each of the 22 datasets).
+In addition to the absolute run time, which can be volatile across software and hardware platforms, we include the relative execution time with the CBA baseline that is assigned a score of 1.0.

+The CBA baseline includes the discovery of candidate association rules, data coverage pruning, and default rule pruning.
+It should be noted that the implementation of the tuning steps is not heavily optimised for speed.

-\paragraph{Overview of results} As a first step of the ablation study, we had to choose which ARC algorithm will be used to generate base models that will be postprocessed.
-We chose CBA, which is the most commonly used reference algorithm in related research, and is still considered as a state-of-the-art \cite{lakkarajuinterpretable}.
+\paragraph{Overview of the results} As a first step in determining the effect of the individual tuning steps, we choose which ARC algorithm would be used to generate base models that would be postprocessed.
+We chose CBA, which is the most commonly used reference algorithm in related research and is still considered state-of-the-art \cite{lakkarajuinterpretable}.

-Table~\ref{tbl:qcba} demonstrates the effect of the individual tuning steps comprising our postprocessing framework when applied on models learnt with CBA.
-Configuration \#1 corresponds to the refit tuning step being performed on top of CBA, configuration \#2 to refit tuning step and literal pruning, etc. Configuration \#6 and \#7 correspond to all proposed tuning steps performed (\#6 uses transaction-based pruning and \#7 default rule overlap pruning).
+Table~\ref{tbl:qcba} demonstrates the effect of the individual tuning steps comprising our postprocessing framework when applied to models learned with CBA.
+The performance is compared with CBA as a baseline.

+Configuration \#1 corresponds to the refit tuning step that is performed on top of CBA, configuration \#2 corresponds to the refit tuning step and the literal pruning, etc. Configurations \#6 and \#7 correspond to all proposed tuning steps performed (\#6 uses instance-based pruning and \#7 uses range-based default rule overlap pruning).

-The QCBA setup that produces the highest accuracy while achieving maximum reduction in the size of the classifier is configuration \#7, which includes all the tuning steps.
-This is very closely followed by \#5, which excludes the default overlap pruning.
-As follows from a comparison of \#5 and \#7, the range-based pruning was ineffective (for CBA as a base learner) on this collection of datasets.
+The QCBA setup that achieves the maximum reduction in the size of the classifier is configuration \#6, which includes all the tuning steps.
+A compromise between accuracy and size is provided by \#5, which compared to \#6 excludes the default overlap pruning.
+As follows from a comparison of \#5 and \#7, range-based pruning is ineffective (for CBA as a base learner) on this collection of datasets.

-\paragraph{Reduction in Model Size} The full QCBA model (\#6) reduces the size of the model with the average of 133 conditions by 53\% compared to the original CBA model (285 conditions) while incurring 1\% drop in the average accuracy resulting in a tie (11-0-11) in terms of the won-tie-loss record on the 22 datasets (Table~\ref{tbl:qcba}).
+The literal pruning step appears redundant when CBA models are postprocessed.
+However, for the postprocessing of the models generated by the IDS algorithm, this processing step has a positive effect as further elaborated in Section~\ref{ss:ids}.